sauradip007/notes/README.md

 Some bits of code that I need on occasion, saved here for ease of access.

-## Transfer-GitHub-Labels

-Browser-run code to export the labels on a GitHub repo, download them, and import them into another repo.

-## Optional Workflows

-Extra workflows that can be added to a GitHub repo.
-- `dependabot`: Configuration for Dependabot to update `npm` packages.
-- `merge-conflit`: Labeller for pull requests with merge conflicts.
-- `node-ci`: CI to run the `lint` and `build` scripts on a PR.
-- `stale`: Labeller to flag stale issues/PRs.

-## Git Commands

-Helpful commands for the `git` CLI.
-- `git-update-fork`: Forces a local repository to match the `master` branch of the original repository.
-Avoids endless "update" commits.

 ## Funny Codes

 Some funny or nonsensical scripts I have written.